videolan/x265/doc/reST/cli.rst

 	Measure 2Nx2N merge candidates first; if no residual is found, additional modes at that depth are not analysed.
 Default disabled

-.. option:: --recursion-skip, --no-recursion-skip
+.. option:: --rskip, --no-rskip

-	Measure 2Nx2N merge candidates first; if no residual is found, then do not recurse to higher depths.
-In rdlevels 4 and lower, additional heuristics such as neighbour costs are used to skip recursion.
+	In rdlevels 5 and 6 measure 2Nx2N merge candidates and compare it with inter2Nx2N;if no residual is found, then do not recurse to higher depths for depths > 0.
+At depth 0 recursion is allowed even when the residual is zero.
-	Default enabled.
+	In rdlevels 4 and below additional heuristics such as neighbour costs are used to skip recursion when there is no residual after measuring 2Nx2N merge candidates.

 .. option:: --fast-intra, --no-fast-intra